auctifera-josed/starprnt/README.md

   }
 }
 ```
+#### success*/error*
+callbacks

 ### Print receipt
-The `printReceipt` function allows to print a given text to the printer connected at the given port, it supports the customization of alignment, international chars and font style.
+The `printReceipt(port, receipt, success, error, receiptId, alignment, international, font)` function allows to print a given text to the printer connected at the given port, it supports the customization of alignment, international chars and font style.
 `printReceipt(port, receipt, success, error, [receiptId, alignment, international, font])`

 #### port*